Adapting scripts to PDB version 3

 - gimp-xcf-save

 Formerly a PDB procedure returning an array of drawables (or other GIMP objects) had a signature specifying a returned gint and GimpInt32Array.
-Now the signature specifies a returned gint and GimpObjectArray.
-A script receives an int and a vector.
+Now the signature specifies a returned GimpCoreObjectArray.
+A script receives a vector.
 The elements of the vector are numeric ID’s, but are opaque to scripts (a script can pass them around, but should not for example use arithmetic on them.)

 No changes are needed to a script.